This is the privacy notice of HSF health plan Limited. In this document, “we”, “our”, or “us” refers to HSF health plan Limited.

 Except as otherwise mentioned in this privacy notice, we keep your personal information only for as long as required by us:

-In line with our current retention policy we retain your personal data for 7 years after the health plan policy has ceased.
+- In line with our current retention policy we retain your personal data for at least 6 years but no more than 7 years after the health plan policy has ceased.

 Implications of not providing data